Fushimi Inari Shrine: An In-Depth Guide

 Nice morning coffee at Kurasu Coffee, about 5mins walk from the shrine.

-Also JR Inari station is good to go to Kyoto station area, but if you'd like to continue to downtown area, use Keihan Fushimi Inari station.
+Also JR Inari station is good to go to Kyoto station area, but if you'd like to continue to the downtown area, use Keihan Fushimi Inari station.

 Best time of day